 6. Have Elf and a friend drop off some after-school snacks to share!

-7. Use a trial of popcorn to lead kids to Elf and their favorite movie.
+7. Use a trail of popcorn to lead kids to Elf and their favorite movie.

 Have Elf set up a perfectly cozy movie night for the whole family.
 Pop some popcorn and make a trail leading your kids to the living room where they’ll find a big bowl of popcorn, warm blankets, pillows, and their favorite holiday movie ready to watch on the TV.

 8. Take Elf with you on your holiday travels.

 Bring Elf with you wherever you’re headed this holiday.
 See if you can strap him to your luggage as a stowaway or just pack him up along with some snacks for the trip.
 Elf can cause mischief wherever he goes, so bring him along.